What is Placemaking?

 The word “Placemaking” can seem like confusing jargon, so we’re going to let the experts define what it really means.
 Pioneers of placemaking, Project for Public Spaces, says: “Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
 Strengthening the connection between people and the places they share, Placemaking refers to a collaborative process by which we can shape our public realm in order to maximize shared value.”

 Placemaking describes efforts that bring transportation and urban planning, sustainability, arts, ecology, and landscape architecture together to build healthier and more livable cities and neighborhoods.
 Unique to the concept of placemaking is the emphasis of collective and public input and ownership of public spaces.
 Placemaking is about designing spaces for the needs and desires of those who live in or use them.

 Examples of placemaking can range from broad scale efforts like a neighborhood movement to revitalize or redesign a public park, to small changes like adding a bench or landscaping to a public bus stop.

 Want to learn more?
 Check out PPS’s “Placemaking is…”

 Our existing work and focus on trails, active transportation, and conservation are essential to placemaking efforts throughout the region.
-As placemakers, Portland Trails helps to shape the local physical and social landscape and creates opportunities to bring communities together to participate in creating the public spaces they want.
+As placemakers, Portland Trails helps to shape the local physical and social landscape by creating space and opportunities to bring people together to participate in creating the public places they want.
 We are deeply involved with the city planning process, and advocate for development features that support vibrant, walkable, and connected neighborhoods.
+We want local residents and businesses to determine which spaces become places in their neighborhood.